-Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completed quizzes or assignments in class.
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
+Electronic devices such as laptops, tablets or audio recording devices are welcomed

-ATTENDANCE POLICY (READ CAREFULLY)
+ATTENDANCE POLICY (\READ CAREFULLY)